The Era of Queen Victoria

 Queen Victoria’s Famous Small Diamond Crown, 1870.

 Jewelry was produced in great quantities for the queen to wear to balls and entertainments, marking the birth of each of her nine children, birthdays and anniversaries, and as gifts to be presented at family marriages and births.
 Detailed records exist in the archives of the jewelers who produced them; R. & S. Garrard and Rundell, Bridge & Co.
-In addition trained jewelers and artisans flooded into Britain as a result of unrest on the continent.
+In addition, trained jewelers and artisans flooded into Britain as a result of unrest on the continent.
 Many of these fine artisans went to work producing jewels for the Crown.

 In 1848 Victoria and Albert purchased Balmoral Estate in the Highlands of Scotland and built a family home there.
 Victoria was enchanted with Scottish design and she began collecting Scottish jewelry at their very first visit.
 Jewelry in the Scottish tradition was generally recognized as “fashion” jewelry.
 Flexible bracelets, enameled with family tartan colors, and brooches and pins were the most popular Scottish jewelry pieces.
 Although most of these items were silver, some were fashioned in gold.
 Scottish Victorian Jewelry contained smoky golden quartz from the Cairngorm Mountains, carnelian, bloodstone, jasper, moss agate and enamel.

 Albert continued to be instrumental in the design of jewelry worn by the Queen.
-A sapphire and diamond diadem, designed to be worn in a number of ways, was a favorite of the Queen’s.
+A sapphire and diamond diadem, designed to be worn in a number of ways, was a favorite of the Queen.
 Collecting suites of diamonds, Albert would arrange them into parures for the Queen.
 He even went so far as to have the Koh-i-Noor diamond re-cut.
 He further revived the “Society for the Encouragement of Arts, Manufacturers and Commerce”.
 Loaning items from the Royal Collection to various exhibitions he allowed the public a unique opportunity to view these treasures.

 Crystal Palace: Queen Victoria Opens The Great Exhibition of Industry of All Nations, 1851.
 London.

 In 1851 Albert sponsored The Great Exhibition of Industry of All Nations, in London, thereby spawning the Age of International exhibitions.
-In addition to the wondrous machinery and inventions on display, Victorian jewelry, watch and precious stone exhibits attracted worldwide attention.
+In addition to the wondrous machinery and inventions on display, Victorian jewelry, watches and precious stone exhibits attracted worldwide attention.
 More than 6 million guests visited the exhibit viewing the 280 carat Koh-i-Noor diamond and the 177 carat diamond belonging to Adrian Hope.
 Items of jewelry in commonplace use, like chatelaines and brooches, earrings, crosses, quatrefoils and necklaces were also on display.
 Jewelry reflecting a Gothic revival of medieval design, enameled architectural elements and natural motifs, such as gem-embellished flowers, were also exhibited.
 The varied and eclectic designs displayed here appealed to the romantic nature of the Victorians and became identifying motifs of Victorian Jewelry.
 Victoria and Albert each purchased a “keyless” watch by Patek & Co. at the exhibition, bringing a great deal of celebrity to the firm.

 Christmas Tree at Windsor Castle, 1848.